grettel13/nlp_crossfit_subreddit/readme.md

-# Analyzing Crossfit Subreddit with NLP
+# Analyzing CrossFit Subreddit with NLP

-*Using Natural Language Processing techniques on the discourse within the Crossfit subreddit community to gain insights for athletes and gym owners.*
+*Using Natural Language Processing techniques on the discourse within the CrossFit subreddit community to gain insights for athletes and gym owners.*

 > ## **Please see my [blog post](https://gretteljuarez.medium.com/analyzing-crossfit-subreddit-with-nlp-4a4e9f008518) for a more detailed walkthrough of project insights.**

 ![](./images/garage_gym.png)

-2020 was a particularly bad year for gym athletes and owners due to the pandemic and Greg Glassman's (former Crossfit owner) negative actions.
+2020 was a particularly bad year for gym athletes and owners due to the pandemic and Greg Glassman's (former CrossFit owner) negative actions.
 What Crossfitters discuss and value can be informative to gym business owners looking to recover from these impacts or just improve their services.

-In this project, NLP methods are used to discover insights about what recent changes mean for Crossfit athletes and gym owners.
+In this project, NLP methods are used to discover insights about what recent changes mean for CrossFit athletes and gym owners.

 ---